magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/shipping-labels-creation-known-issue-in-magento-2.4.0.md

 The patch was created for:

 * Adobe Commerce on cloud infrastructure version 2.4.0
-* Adobe Commerce version 2.4.0
+* Adobe Commerce on premises version 2.4.0

 ## How to apply the patch